Accessibility Tools

 Single-family housing

-The median individual income of residents of Greenfield is $53,536.
-Following federal standards that 30% is the amount of your income that should be going to mortgage, taxes, insurance, electricity, and heat, a family at this income should be spending $1338.40 per month for those things.
+The median individual annual income of residents of Greenfield is $53,536.
+(US Census 2018-2022).
+Following the federal standard that no more than 30% of your income should be going to mortgage, taxes, insurance, electricity, and heat, a family at this income should be spending $1338.40 per month for those things.
 If the household had 2 wage earners making the median, they would be bringing in $107,072 and would be able to spend, using the 30% criteria, $2676.80.

 The average real estate value of a single-family home in Greenfield is somewhere around $300,000.
 It fluctuates with the economy and the season.
 But it is safe to say that $300,000 is a good starting place.
 Greenfield Savings Bank is now charging 5.875% (12/2024) on a basic 30-year fixed rate First Time Home Buyer Mortgage.
 Using that number with the required 20% down, these are the amounts of mortgage, interest, taxes and insurance for a first-time homebuyer in Greenfield.